-A written copy of the investment policy shall be provided to any person or business organization offering to engage in an investment transaction with the City.
-Every investment provider to the City must execute a certificate in favor of the City in a form acceptable to the City and the business organization substantially to the effect that the business organization has:
+A written copy of the investment policy shall be provided to any person or business organization offering to engage in an investment transaction with the District.
+Every investment provider to the District must execute a certificate in favor of the District substantially in a form acceptable to the District and the business organization substantially to the effect that the business organization has:

-- (a) Received and reviewed the City's investment policy; and - (b) Acknowledged that the business organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the City and the organization that are not authorized by the City's investment policy, except to the extent that this authorization is dependent on an analysis of the makeup of the City's entire portfolio or requires an interpretation of subjective investment standards.
+- A. Received and reviewed the District's investment policy; and - B. Acknowledged that the business organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the District and the organization that are not authorized by the District's investment policy, except to the extent that this authorization is dependent on an analysis of the makeup of the District's entire portfolio or requires an interpretation of subjective investment standards.

-The investment officers may not acquire or otherwise obtain any authorized investment from any business organization until a signed document meeting the above stated requirements (e.g., certification form) has been delivered to the City.
+The investment officers may not acquire or otherwise obtain any authorized investment from any business organization until a signed document meeting the above stated requirements (e.g., certification form) has been delivered to the District.